frenck/spook/documentation/areas.md

   - `living_room`
 ```

-:::{tip} Tip on getting an area ID from an area name
+:::{tip} Getting an area ID from an area name
 :class: dropdown

 Not sure what the `area_id` of an area is?
 The `area_id` field also accepts templates.
 You can use this template to use the area's name instead: